Spotted beauties: Leopards in Southern Africa

 Density of a leopard population

 The density of leopard populations does not depend on the size of the lion population (a line of thought until 2017) but on environmental and habitat factors.
 A scientific article proving this fact can be found here.
-Still, lions kill on average about 20% of the leopard population they co-exist with.
+Still, lions kill, on average, about 20% of the leopard population they coexist with.

 Finding leopards and their behavior